gportela85/DateTimeField/README.md

 DateTimeField
 =============

-A DateTime Form Field UX for Sencha ExtJS 4.2.x, ExtJS 5.x and ExtJS 6.x
+A DateTime Form Field UX for Sencha, ExtJS 5.x and ExtJS 6.x

 This widget displays a Time Picker panel by the Date Picker panel.